nilrodes/Svalbox-cookbook/_sources/svalbox_bookkeeping.md

 ```

 It is important to frequently save your progress to the SBL table!
-The Svalbox DB takes care of people editing the same data elsewhere, so no need to worry about things.
+The Svalbox DB takes care of people editing the same data elsewhere, so no need to worry about things..